The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Introduction

 The well-known relationship $\theta \approx \lambda/B$ between resolution angle $\theta$, wavelength $\lambda$, and aperture (or baseline length) $B$ dictates that radio astronomical observations on angular scales of milliarcseconds and below are only possible by means of very long baseline interferometry (VLBI) \citep[see, e.g.,][for an exhaustive review]{thompson2017}.
 The Event Horizon Telescope (EHT), a global network of telescopes observing at 230~GHz, reaches angular resolutions of 25~$\mu$as \citep{ehtc2019}.
 On the one hand, this is an impressive achievement.
 On the other hand, the EHT illustrates the limitations of ground-based VLBI.
 Observations at such high frequencies are, if at all, only possible from a limited number of locations around the world, due to the absorption of radio light by atmospheric water vapor; at frequencies $\gtrsim$400~GHz the atmosphere is virtually intransparent everywhere.
 The limitations imposed by geography lead to a sparse sampling of the $uv$ plane (visibility plane, spatial Fourier plane), implying a low image quality.
 Indeed, the landmark observations of the black holes M~87* \citep{ehtc2019} and Sgr~A* \citep{ehtc2022} by the EHT required several years of data analysis and calibration and resulted in maps that are known to miss source components on various spatial scales, especially spatially extended emission.

 Placing radio antennas in orbits around Earth (space-VLBI) can circumvent some or all of the limitations that affect ground-based VLBI (see, e.g., \citealt{gurvits2020} for a historical review of the concept).
 The first successful proof-of-concept was provided by the Tracking and Data Relay Satellite System (TDRSS) which combined a communications satellite with two ground stations \citep{levy1986}.
 The VLBI Space Observatory Programme (VSOP) combined a 10-meter radio telescope on a satellite with several radio observatories on the ground \citep{hirabashi1998}.
 Likewise, the RadioAstron/Spektr-R mission combined a radio observatory on a high elliptical orbit around Earth with various ground stations \citep[e.g.,][]{smirnova2014}; a successor mission, Millimetron, plans to place a radio observatory at the Sun--Earth Lagrange point L2 \citep[e.g.,][]{likachev2022}.
-Observations of M~87 with a VLBI array that included RadioAstron very recently demonstrated \citep{kim2023} the power of space-VLBI, reaching angular resolutions of $\approx$20~$\mu$as and detecting unexpectedly high ($\gtrsim$10$^{12}$~K) brightness temperatures in the nucleus.
+The Black Hole Explorer (BHEX) concept envisions placing a radio observatory capable of observations at frequencies up to about 350~GHz on a circular medium Earth orbit \citep{johnson2024}.
+Observations of M~87 with a VLBI array that included RadioAstron demonstrated \citep{kim2023} the power of space-VLBI, reaching angular resolutions of $\approx$20~$\mu$as and detecting unexpectedly high ($\gtrsim$10$^{12}$~K) brightness temperatures in the nucleus.
 However, since they relied on ground stations, those networks were not able to overcome the limitations by the atmosphere.
-With only one antenna based in space, $uv$ plane coverages were sparse and resulted in elongated elliptical beams (point spread functions) with axis ratios as extreme as 10-to-1.
+With only one antenna based in space, $uv$ plane coverages were sparse and resulted in elongated elliptical beams (point spread functions) with axis ratios as extreme as 10-to-1 \citep[see also, e.g.,][]{giovannini2018}.
 As already noted by, e.g., \citet{roelofs2019}, a network of radio observatories exclusively based in space is, in principle, able to achieve excellent angular resolutions and image qualities.
-In this whitepaper, we present the tentative design for \textsc{Capella} (named, of course, after the quadruple star $\alpha$ Aurigae), a space-only VLBI network composed of four small satellites on low-Earth orbits, each carrying a small radio telescope.
-The combination of high radio frequencies (690~GHz), sufficient observing times (several days), and various satellite orbits provides unprecedented angular resolutions as good as approximately 7~$\mu$as with a near-complete $uv$ plane coverage for angular scales $\gtrsim$10~$\mu$as.